Place store identification

 |This a nice easy ride for beginners.
 It even makes a nice hike with the kiddies, if you can't put wheels under them.
 At the end of the trail, you can still see the drill-marks where the pioneers split rock.
 The trail is the original wagon-track built to haul out the rock.
 Each slab was 10 feet long, 42 inches wide, and 13 inches high, weighing 5500 pounds.
 You'll enjoy views over Green Valley to the south, then the cliffs of Snow Canyon to the north.
 The trail hugs a hillside of giant basalt boulders, broken off from the volcanic cap of the mountain.||

 |At the end of the wagon turn-around loop, you'll see steps going down to a narrow singletrack trail.
 Go have some fun.
 This trail is tricky, bordering on vicious.
 The typical advanced rider will make it about 100 feet at a time before taking a dab or pushing through an obstacle.
 Many turns require hopping up onto rocks, doing a nose-wheelie, or both.
 About 0.8 mile past the quarry, the "buffed" trail peters out.
 To continue, follow the faint trail down to the flood-catch ditch, head north, and see if you can climb the loose rock up into the notch in the mesa.
 If you can make it, the trail continues up to the tippy top, at 2 miles past the Quarry.|

-drive straight west.
+drive straight west on St. George Blvd.
 When you hit Bluff Street, go across to climb Airport

 Road up Black Hill.
-At the first intersection, turn right, then left, then
+At the first intersection, turn right, then quickly left, then

 Copyright 2002 Mad Scientist Software Inc